DenDos/hokage/README.md

-# Soundmonster's layout for Corne
+# Cotoha's layout for Corne

 Features: